Warm weather safety tips

 • Approximately 85% of the general population will develop an allergy if exposed to poison ivy, oak, or sumac.
 Forestry workers and firefighters who battle forest fires have developed rashes or lung irritations from inhaling the smoke of burning plants.

-• Wear long pants tucked into boots and long-sleeve shirts.
+• Wear long pants tucked into boots and long sleeve shirts.
 Wear cloth or leather gloves.

 • Apply barrier creams to exposed skin.